 Taste Patrice Newell’s ‘Glamour Garlic’, alongside the cheap imported (especially Chinese) offerings and you’ll reach the same conclusion.
 Yes, it costs more.
 But it provides much more in quality, flavour and nutrition.

 Chinese garlic food growing standards and regulations are inferior to Australia’s.

 All Chinese imported garlic must, by Australian quarantine regulations, be fumigated with methyl bromide.
 This is to ensure Australia remains free of the 101 bugs and diseases to be found in China.
 Methyl bromide is a seriously dangerous broad spectrum, highly toxic, sterility agent.
 As well as being a particularly hazardous chemical for agricultural workers to have to handle, its acceptable consumer safety credentials have been withdrawn in numerous countries, industries and crops over the last couple of decades.
 Chinese garlic may be subjected to cold and over storage and treated with growth inhibitors to prevent sprouting.

 Watch video on Youtube.

 Our garlic business was founded on a special purple variety grown by Graeme Ayton in Victoria.
 We named this turban variety GLAMOUR.

-During the last 10 years we’ve tested many different varieties.
+Since 2006 we’ve tested many different varieties.
 But most don’t get past my kitchen and friends.